Skip to main content

 To learn more about cluster Audit Policies, see the official Kubernetes documentation.

-A screenshot of the Audit Policy editing window This window allows direct editing of the Audit Policy configuration file.
+A screenshot of the Audit Policy editing window Use this window to edit the Audit Policy configuration file directly.
 Click the Save button in the bottom right corner to save the Audit Policy and resume the cluster creation process.
-The Audit Policy is populated with the following settings by default, which can be changed as desired.
+The Audit Policy uses the following default settings, which you can change as needed.

 audit-policy.yaml